BrainObjects/BrainObjectDocs/00-Building_Blocks.md

 So what are the key building blocks that have been provided by the WebObjeczs and EOF frameworks

  - WOAdaptor + WOMonitor
-   - allows load balancing .. and to "phase out" running instances .. e.g. for "smooth version migration"
+   - allows load balancing and to "phase out" running instances ... e.g. for "smooth version migration"
-   - a "GUI" (HTML) dashboard with interactive "on-off-etc" buttons?
+   - a "GUI" (HTML) dashboard with interactive "on-off-etc" buttons (WOMonitor)
  - WebObjects had …
    - Sessions
      - to cache data related to a specific client